anku580/Starter-project-hacktoberfest/README.md

 <!-- [![Hacktoberfest 2019 logo](https://i.ibb.co/4FjRdbH/Logo-Sponsors-Light.png)](https://hacktoberfest.digitalocean.com/) -->

+## You can view the website
+To view the website [click here](https://anku580.github.io/Starter-project-hacktoberfest/)

 ## Official website for registration and tips on how to get started

 - [Hacktoberfest Official Website](https://hacktoberfest.digitalocean.com/)